 He didn’t care.

 Ethan’s legs gave out as he stumbled across the open dirt field.
-It looked like the one in his grandparent’s neighborhood, where he used to play baseball with the boys, until The Black Riders made the area a ghost town.
-A small fire roared in the middle of the suburban neighborhood and gave off unbearable heat.
+It looked like the one in his grandparents’ neighborhood, where he used to play baseball with the boys, until The Black Riders made the area a ghost town.
+A small fire in the middle of the suburban neighborhood gave off unbearable heat.
 The proctor, Taylor, stood over the fire and controlled it with an outstretched arm.
 His cool blue eyes settled on Ethan like knives.
-He took several aggravating steps toward the fire and stretched out his arm, but it was no use.
+Ethan took several aggravating steps toward the fire and stretched out his own arm, but it was no use.
 No fiber in him allowed his limbs to summon the available water in his body, or in the air, to extinguish the fire.
 He felt sorry for the humans trapped in their houses through the ongoing test.

 “I can’t.”
 Ethan shook his head.
 His weight dropped between his shoulder blades.
 The bones stuck up through his dark blue shirt.